 In order to reduce the negative effects of stormwater, towns and cities like Newmarket create control facilities, such as storm sewers and stormwater ponds.
 Newmarket also takes proactive steps to minimize the pollution of stormwater through street sweeping and catch basin cleaning.
-The Town maintains more than 225 kilometres of storm sewers and over 7,000 catch basins.
+The Town maintains more than 251 kilometres of storm sewers and over 7,000 catch basins.
 To date, Newmarket has 62 Stormwater Management Facilities (including wet ponds, dry ponds and underground storage).
 Newmarket also has 38 Oil and Grit separators that remove oil and sediement from stormwater in areas where a stormwater pond does not exist to help manage stormwater.

 A stormwater management system is essential for maintaining a safe and healthy community by lowering the risk of flooding that can damage property and the environment.
 Newmarket's stormwater projects include:

 The Town of Newmarket recently adopted a Stormwater Management and Low Impact Development Policy, 2017.
 The goal of this policy is to minimize, and ultimately eliminate the adverse effects of stormwater on the built and natural environment.
 This policy declares that the Lake Simcoe Region Conservation Authority's document entitled